tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/run-command-managed.md

 **Applies to:** :heavy_check_mark: Linux VMs :heavy_check_mark: Flexible scale sets

 > [!IMPORTANT]
 > **Managed Run Command**  is currently available in Azure CLI, PowerShell, and API at this time.
-Portal functionality will soon be available.
+Portal functionality is on the roadmap.

 The Run Command feature uses the virtual machine (VM) agent to run scripts within an Azure Linux VM.
 You can use these scripts for general machine or application management.
 They can help you quickly diagnose and remediate VM access and network issues and get the VM back to a good state.